bingbonglinglong/bingbonglinglong/README.md

 - 👋 Hi, I’m @bingbonglinglong
 - 👀 I’m interested in web dev!
-- 🌱 I’m currently learning basic coding teehee
+- 🌱 I’m currently learning basic coding :)

 <!---
 bingbonglinglong/bingbonglinglong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.